 - Whip the cream with a hand mixer or in the bowl of a stand mixer fitted with the paddle attachment until it forms soft peaks.
 Gently stir in the extracts.

-- Sift the flour, sugar, cinnamon, nutmeg and cornstarch and add it to the whipped cream.
+- Sift the flour, sugar, cinnamon, nutmeg and add it to the whipped cream.
 Fold together until a thick batter forms.
 Cover with plastic and refrigerate for at least 30 minutes.

-- Heat a panini press to 375 degrees (or medium high).
+- Heat a waffle cone iron (or panini press) to 375 degrees (or medium high).
 Add a heaping tablespoon of batter and press down the lid firmly.
-Check on the cookie after 90 seconds.
-It should be deeply golden brown.
+I use a small cookie dough scoop.
+Check on the waffle after 90 seconds.
+It should be light golden brown.

 - Remove cookie to a cool surface, let cool for 10 seconds then roll into a cone shape.
 Hold firmly in place for about 10 seconds longer or until the cone is set.
 Repeat with the remaining batter.